Effective from JULY 2019

 - Strong background in classroom supervision and instruction.

 - An IB Academy Leader qualification or pursuing one.

 - Experience in developing and implementing the IB curriculum 6-12.

 - Excellent interpersonal skills with the ability and desire to work collaboratively with the community of Atlanta International School and the wider community locally, nationally, and internationally.

 - A passion for working in and with multicultural population.

 PARTICULARS OF THE SEARCH

-All candidates who wish to apply for the position must apply directly to CIS with cover letter of application and resume to email@example.com.
-Names, addresses and day-time telephone numbers of referees which CIS may contact must be given; these must include direct supervisors or the person in the position of chief responsibility for the evaluation of the applicant’s performance.
-CIS and AIS reserve the right to contact the writers of open references for confidential statements.
+Names, addresses and day-time telephone numbers of referees which AIS may contact must be given; these must include direct supervisors or the person in the position of chief responsibility for the evaluation of the applicant’s performance.
+AIS reserves the right to contact the writers of open references for confidential statements.

 The review of files will begin as soon as applications are received.
-Semifinalist candidates will be identified by CIS and their dossiers forwarded to the school.
-Finalists will be selected in late October.
-On-site interviews will be arranged during the weeks of November 26 and/ or December 3, with the intention to complete the final selection and announce the position on or before December 14, 2018.
+Finalists will be selected in late January with the intention to complete the final selection and announce the position on or before February 15, 2019.